 Compliments of the chef, he made us fresh scrippelle, an Italian dessert of fried dough.
 Still hot and sprinkled with plenty of powdered sugar, they were served with a jar of nutella for dipping and this accompanied our cappuccinos nicely.
 The scrippelle did not last very long and we could have easily polished off a few plates.
 We were all quiet while we devoured them.

 Overall, The Divas had a rare quiet evening with friends discussing politics and our love of Sensei over good pizza.
 Our Sensei was concerned that Sapori di Napoli was too quiet for our usual, in his words, “tabletop dancing soirées” (he thinks highly of us) but it served a great pizza and we soon forgot that we were in Ahuntsic!
 And as the owner told us as we left Sapori di Napoli, the first time is good but the second time is better, so come back!

 Our Rating: Average

-Tagged: 1465 Rue Dudemaine, Ahuntsic, Arancini, Average, Cheese Pizza, Delivery, Dudemaine, Family, Focaccia, H3M 1P9, Italian, Lasagna, Margherita Pizza, Meatballs, Montreal, Mushroom Pizza, Neapolitan Pizza, Pancetta, Pancetta Pizza, Pasta, Pizza, Pizzeria, Rapini, Sapori di Napoli, Sapori di Napoli Ahuntsic, Sapori di Napoli Dudemaine, Sapori di Napoli Montreal, Sausage, Sausage and Rapini, Sausage and Rapini Pizza, Scallopini, Scrippelle, wine
+Tagged: 1465 Rue Dudemaine, Ahuntsic, Arancini, Average, Cheese Pizza, Delivery, Dudemaine, Family, Focaccia, H3M 1P9, Italian, Lasagna, Margherita Pizza, Meatballs, Montreal, Montreal Restaurant, Mushroom Pizza, Neapolitan Pizza, Pancetta, Pancetta Pizza, Pasta, Pizza, Pizzeria, Rapini, Sapori di Napoli, Sapori di Napoli Ahuntsic, Sapori di Napoli Dudemaine, Sapori di Napoli Montreal, Sausage, Sausage and Rapini, Sausage and Rapini Pizza, Scallopini, Scrippelle, wine